 Canoeists and Paddleboarders are welcome on the Chelmer & Blackwater Navigation, which is popular with clubs, youth groups and individuals.
 Although the Upper Chelmer is mentioned in British Canoeing's guide, this does not include the Chelmer & Blackwater Navigation, for which a separate licence must be obtained.
 There is usually no objection to canoeists or paddleboarders using the backwaters, except at Hoe Mill and Rickett’s locks, which are particularly sensitive fishing areas.
 In all areas mutual respect between different river users should apply.
-People must not pass through locks and should treat weirs and weir stream currents with care, and together with all boaters should be aware of the increased risks during periods of high water levels.
+Canoeists and paddleboarders must not pass through locks and should treat weirs and weir stream currents with care, and together with all boaters should be aware of the increased risks during periods of high water levels.

-Licences cost £5.00 for a single day, and there are generous discounts for weekly, monthly and annual periods, and further discounts for multiple non powered craft registering together.
+Licences cost £5.00 for a single day or £35 per annum, and further discounts for ten or more canoes or paddleboards registering together.
 See the Schedule of charges (See Registration of Craft Not Requiring Moorings or Use of Locks - Non Powered Craft).

-There is canoe, kayak or dinghy storage available for an annual charge of £80.00.
+There is canoe, kayak and dinghy storage available for an annual charge of £80.00.